 Simply put, the Docker platform is used to build, ship and run applications.
 It is used to solve the problem of “Oh it works on my computer, but doesn’t work on yours”.
 This means you can write in any language, using any operating system, bundle your app up in a Docker Image, then you can sleep well knowing that your app will run in production just fine.
 Docker is a tool that packages an application and its required dependencies into a containerised environment (Stripped back Linux OS).

 A Docker container is a running process of a Docker Image.
 Think of the Image as an executable package, bundling everything your application needs to run (ie. libraries, a runtime, config files.. everything).
 Docker uses the image to run a container.
 These containers are hosted on infrastructure and are used to serve your application to your users.

 Cloud infrastructure that utilise conventional virtualisation pay a higher price for resource overhead.
 Container-based technologies today, such as Docker, improves the utilisation of data centers and optimisation of hardware resources.
 Gone are the days of using virtual machines to keep the cost down, containers are now the cheapest option.
 Save that $$$ yo!

 What even is Kubernetes?

-To begin, Kubernetes must be the coolest / diabolicly name for an orchestration system to date.
+To begin, Kubernetes must be the coolest / diabolical name for an orchestration system to date.
 That out the way, Kubernetes is simply a system used to manage clusters and clusters of containers.
 In a distributed environment, sometimes chaos ensues and stuff just breaks.
-Kubernetes makes sure everything is running smoothly between clusters and resources are allocated effeciently.
+Kubernetes makes sure everything is running smoothly between clusters and resources are allocated efficiently.

 Kubernetes manages clusters of containers.
 These are known as pods.
 If a container goes down, Kubernetes has an in-built feature to kill off dead containers and boot new containers (This is called self-healing).
 It helps keep your application(s) highly available and serving your users.